VDA5050/VDA5050/VDA5050_EN.md

 Zones are used to define rules for specific areas of the mobile robot workspace.
 In this way, zones allow mobile robots to navigate freely between nodes while giving the fleet control the ability to manage traffic.
 Zones can be used to locally deny mobile robots access to areas or to link access to conditions (zone types: 'BLOCKED' and 'RELEASE').
 It is also possible to enforce specific behavior while within the zone (zone types: 'LINE_GUIDED', 'SPEED_LIMIT', 'COORDINATED_REPLANNING', and 'ACTION') or influence the driving behavior by incentivizing or penalizing certain areas (zone types: 'PRIORITY' and 'PENALTY') or giving a predefined driving direction (zone types: 'DIRECTED', 'BIDIRECTED').
 The zone types are defined in the following sections.

 Potential conflicts in orders due to overlapping of zones or combination of zone and edge properties and how to resolve them are addressed in section [6.4.4 Interaction between zones](#644-interactions-between-zones).
-For released nodes that are part of the order but are restricted due to zones (e.g., node located within a 'BLOCKED' or 'RELEASE' zone), the robot is expected to act according to the zones (e.g., not enter or wait for RELEASE state of the request).
+For released nodes that are part of the order but are restricted due to zones (e.g., node located within a 'BLOCKED' or 'RELEASE' zone), the robot is expected to act according to the zones (e.g., not enter or wait for 'GRANTED' state of the request).
 Some mobile robots cannot process zones at all, while other mobile robots might only be able to work with a certain subset of zone types, such as 'BLOCKED'.
 All mobile robots shall therefore report to fleet control which zones they are able to understand by adding the according zone names to the `supportedZones` array under `typeSpecifications` in their factsheet.
 Also (virtually) line-guided mobile robots can choose to support zone-based navigation if they can implement the logic of the corresponding zone types defined in the following.
 A zone set shall only be changed and distributed by fleet control to keep consistency in the system.